mejk/SciComp/README.md

 ## Important!!!

 - Use at your own risk.
 We take no responsibility or liability of any kind.
-- The various installations have all been tested and tried, but if you choose to follow the notes, the risk is entirly yours.
+- The various installations have all been tested and tried, but if you choose to follow the notes, the risk is entirely yours.
 Please be aware that computer software and operating systems develop rapidly: Pay attention to the version numbers.

 ## Copyright

 By Mikko Karttunen and Colin Denniston.
 All content on this site (unless otherwise specified) is licensed under the [CC BY-NC-SA 4.0 license](https://creativecommons.org/licenses/by-nc-sa/4.0/).

-We do wish that if you use the material, please include an acknowledgment.
+We do wish that if you use the material, please include an acknowledgement.

-## Acknowledgments
+## Acknowledgements

 - The [Jupyter Project](https://jupyter.org/)